The Food Charter relates to Deakin’s retail food outlets, catering services and vending machines. Here’s what you can expect to see.

 Deakin’s caterers are developing menus that use fresh and seasonal produce and accommodate for dietary requirements and preferences.
 We provide catering for a range of activities at the University, from external guests or staff meetings through to student-focused events.
 The beginning of 2018 saw the transition from DUSA hosting BBQs to using on-campus caterers, delivering a service that is healthier, safer and reflects the Deakin Food Charter.

-Revamped catering menus will offer high quality ‘green’ and ‘amber’ options, ensuring the menus reflect recommendations from the Victorian Healthy Choices guidelines and are supported by our Faculty of Health.
+Revamped catering menus offer high quality ‘green’ and ‘amber’ options, so the menus reflect recommendations from the Victorian Healthy Choices guidelines and are supported by our Faculty of Health.
 But never fear, there will still be a range of items to choose from.
 Including sweets!
 A Food Charter menu launched at the Burwood Corporate Centre is already receiving positive feedback.

 Our caterers strive for excellence in their food and service, and their offering demonstrates what the Deakin Food Charter is all about.

 You can expect to see a balanced offering that incorporates a range of price points, portion sizes and international food products.
 Consideration will also be paid to the environmental footprint of our vending machines, with an emphasis on reducing waste through minimising packaging and choosing recyclable products.
+In fact, 50 of our vending machines contain bottles are are made from 100% recycled plastic.